technicat/TootSDK/FORK.md

 - Removed throws for missing date (no longer optional in ScheduledPostParams) and scheduled too soon (handle enforcement at the calling level)
 - Updating a ScheduledPost no longer returns an optional

+## PostEdit

+- Replaced poll property with a simplified PostEdit.Poll struct matching the API spec, i.e. only containing poll option titles.
+Fixes a decoding error trying to read Poll.id.

 ## Cleanup

 - Moved HTML rendering code (and SwiftSoup dependency) to the demo where it is used